 How to Apply

-To apply, you need to download and print out the application and fill it out as completely as you can.
+To apply, you need to download and print out the application during the period the organization makes it available and fill it out as completely as you can.
 Along with the application, you must provide some other items for consideration and informational purposes.
 Send all material in one packet to the address at the bottom of the application.

 - You need to provide an acceptance letter from the university or college you'll be attending.